Juliet-Simpson/Custom-Cupboards/README.md

 * UserProfile model: Different to the users model handled by allauth but related to it, this app contains a model which saves a users delivery information, UserProfile.
 User (from allauth) is a OneToOne field.

 * A profile page where a user may view and edit their default delivery information, including full name, from the UserProfile model and view their order history.
 Clicking on an order number links back to the checkout success page for that order showing the order confirmation details.
-There wil be an info message confirming that an order was sent.
+There will be an info message confirming that an order was sent.
 Their username and registered email is displayed but intentionally not editable.

 ### Left to implement

 At the end of this project there was not time do implement some hoped for features, large and small.
 It is hoped in the future that they will be with the intention of making an actual business of this website.

-* Update dimensions of a cupbaord (or shelves) in the cart.
+* Update dimensions of a cupboard (or shelves) in the cart.
     * After the calculated cupboard page has been linked back to from the cart be able to send new dimensions back to the cart.
 The functionality would be different from update quantity as the cupboard in the cart is defined by its dimensions so in effect changing them is actually completely replacing it.
 It would probably be easies to add the new cupboard to the cart and remove the old.
-The caveat is that the quantity of the originial must be conserved and applied to the new cupboard.
+The caveat is that the quantity of the original must be conserved and applied to the new cupboard.

 * django-address:
-    * Would be nice to use to auto comple addresses.
+    * Would be nice to use to auto complete addresses.

 * Gallery Images:
     * The site is lacking gallery images for each design.
 These ideally would be displayed on a small filmstrip of thumbnails on the cupboard details page and could open in a carousel on a modal when clicked on.
 It would require another model for images which would have the design an image was associated with as a foreign key.